Eddie Rosario Player Props: Braves vs. Cardinals

-The Atlanta Braves and Eddie Rosario, who went 0-for-4 last time out, take on Jake Woodford and the St. Louis Cardinals at Busch Stadium, Monday at 7:45 PM ET.
+After going 2-for-2 in his most recent game, Eddie Rosario and the Atlanta Braves take on the St. Louis Cardinals (who will start Miles Mikolas) at 1:15 PM ET on Wednesday.

-He had a hitless performance in his last game (0-for-4) against the Nationals.
+He reached base in both of his plate appearances in his last game against the Cardinals.

 Eddie Rosario Game Info & Props vs. the Cardinals